chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 A [cookbook]({{< relref "cookbooks" >}}) is the fundamental unit of configuration and policy distribution.
 A cookbook contains recipes and other files, components, or directories.

-The Chef Infra Server lets you:
+The Chef Infra Server lets you view:

-- View the list of cookbooks with their latest version
+- List of cookbooks with their latest version
-- View different versions of a cookbook
+- Different versions of a cookbook
-- View the contents of a cookbook
+- Contents of a cookbook
-- View the details of a cookbook
+- Details of a cookbook

 #### List of Cookbooks